Sarah Eagle Heart: Career

 Eagle Heart has worked in a variety of venues, including in New York City for the Presiding Bishop of the Episcopal Church.
 As a team leader for diversity and social justice, she helped lead the church in 2009 to rejecting the Doctrine of Discovery, which had justified European claims to the Americas.
 The Episcopal Church was the first major Christian denomination to do so.

 Eagle Heart has worked in NGOs to promote Native Americans and bring their indigenous stories to the mainstream.
-From 2015 to 2022 she was CEO of Native Americans in Philanthropy.
+From 2015 to 2022, she was CEO of Native Americans in Philanthropy.
 This organization seeks to promote philanthropic efforts of Indigenous groups and activists.

 Eagle Heart is a founding member of the National Native American Boarding School Healing Coalition.
 This organization seeks to create a deeper understanding of the effects of the U.S. Indian Boarding School policy and generational trauma.
 The Coalition has supported the Federal Indian Boarding School Initiative, created in June 2021 by Deb Haaland, Secretary of the US Department of Interior, to investigate and document the Indian boarding schools in the United States, including former territories.

-Since 2022 she has been CEO for Return to the Heart Foundation.
-It was initially founded in 2020 to get out the vote for that year's elections at local, state and federal levels.
-The group makes grants to a wide variety of indigenous businesses and non-profits to promote development.

 Film and other media projects

-Eagle Heart has worked on several film projects and has been based in Los Angeles for several years.
-She was a co-producer of the animated short Crow: The Legend (2018).
-This VR interactive short movie presents a Native American folktale.
-She received an Emmy for her role as a consulting producer.
+Eagle Heart is a two time Emmy Winner.
+As a co-producer of the animated short Crow: The Legend (2018), she received an Emmy for her role as a consulting producer.

-She also been a producer for the documentary Lakota Nation vs. the United States (2022), working with actor Mark Ruffalo.
+She was also a producer for the documentary Lakota Nation vs. the United States (2022), working with actor Mark Ruffalo.
 This film explores the conflict between Indigenous peoples and European settlers, particularly related to control of the Black Hills, sacred land to the Oglala.
-The film explores the conflict between settlers and Native Americans seeking to reclaim the Black Hills, including the perspectives of many Indigenous activists.
 She has also been working on a docuseries, a horror film, and a drama film script.

-Eagle Heart and her twin sister Emma Eagle Heart-White, who is a psychotherapist, published a memoir titled Warrior Princesses Strike Back: How Lakota Twins Fight Oppression and Heal through Connectedness (paperback 2023).
+Eagle Heart and her twin sister Emma Eagle Heart-White, who is a psychotherapist, published a memoir titled Warrior Princesses Strike Back: How Lakota Twins Fight Oppression and Heal through Connectedness (2023).
 They explore their lives as twins and their upbringing on the Pine Ridge Reservation.
 The work includes self-help methods for women of color, discussions of intergenerational and personal trauma, and insight into "decolonial therapy".